 The high prices are a function of the popularity of NFTs, coupled with the lack of scalability of the current version of the Ethereum blockchain.
 This scalability issue is poised to change as the project moves from the proof-of-work (PoW) consensus algorithm to proof-of-stake (PoS), in what is known as the shift to Ethereum 2.0 (Eth2).
 Until then, token creators have to decide whether the lofty fees are worth it, or if they should give another blockchain a try, or abandon NFTs altogether.

-Prehistoric cave art dates back as far as the Lower Paleolithic Era, or the Old Stone Age somewhere between 290,000 BCE and 700,000 BCE.
+NFTs will certainly transform the art world.
+For instance, prehistoric cave art dates back as far as the Lower Paleolithic Era, or the Old Stone Age, somewhere between 290,000 BCE and 700,000 BCE.
 Art has come a long way from cave paintings and rock carvings, however, and NFTs are giving creative types new ways of generating income from their work and capturing new followers.

 If you are wondering how nonfungible tokens have changed the art world already, look no further than Christie’s, an auction house with a history of more than 250 years.
 That is where digital artist Mike Winkelmann, aka Beeple, famously sold one of his pieces — “Everydays: The First 5000 Days” — in a JPG format for $69 million.
 It was a sign of the times that proved just how much the blockchain space has influenced modern art.